JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 # Agama project configuration

-You can use any of the available configuration tools to perform this configuration based on your need.
+You can use any of the available configuration tools to perform this configuration based on your needs.

 === "Use Command-line"